-So, we spent the rest of the day unwiring the motor (in the rain), and unwiring the cable to the motor from the breaker in the main switchgear and testing both the motor and the cable with various instruments looking for the grounded wire or coil that caused the motor to trip.
+So, we spent the rest of the day sitting under plastic because it was raining, unwiring the motor and unwiring the cable to the motor from the breaker in the main switchgear and testing both the motor and the cable with various instruments looking for the grounded wire or coil that caused the motor to trip.
 We used a large “Megger” on the motor.
 It’s called a Megger because it measures Mega-Ohms.
 So, it’s technically called a Mega-Ohm meter.
 Ohms is a measurement of resistance in an electrical circuit.
 We usually use a small hand cranked megger, that is similar to an old hand crank telephone that generates a high voltage (good for shocking fish in a lake to make them rise to the surface).
 In the case of the hand cranked Megger, it would generate 1,000 volts.

 After spending 4 hours looking for the grounded cable or motor, we found nothing.
 We spent another hour and a half putting the motor and the breaker back in service.
 The Fan was put back into operation and we went home.
 As I was walking out to the car with Bill Rivers, he told me, “I knew they weren’t going to find anything wrong with that fan.”
 He had a big grin on his face.

 At first, I thought he was just making an educated guess as Rivers was apt to do on many occasions (daily).
 It was raining and I could see where water may have been sucked into the motor or something and had momentarily grounded the motor.
 Just because we didn’t find anything didn’t mean that the breaker didn’t trip for no reason.